Chapter 5 Arrests by Age, Sex, and Race

 The national annual number of Hispanic arrestees for theft.
 This includes all agencies that year that reporting any number of months.
 Hispanic arrestees include both juvenile and adult arrestees

-Figure 5.6: The national annual number of Hispanic arrestees for theft.
+Figure 5.5: The national annual number of Hispanic arrestees for theft.
 This includes all agencies that year that reporting any number of months.
 Hispanic arrestees include both juvenile and adult arrestees

 The annual percent of agencies that report theft arrests that reported at least one Hispanic person or one non-Hispanic person arrested for theft.
 Arrestees include both juvenile and adult arrestees.

-Figure 5.7: The annual percent of agencies that report theft arrests that reported at least one Hispanic person or one non-Hispanic person arrested for theft.
+Figure 5.6: The annual percent of agencies that report theft arrests that reported at least one Hispanic person or one non-Hispanic person arrested for theft.
 Arrestees include both juvenile and adult arrestees.

-5.4.4 Juvenile referrals
+5.3.4 Juvenile referrals

-The final variable of interest are five mutually exclusive outcomes for juveniles who are arrested by the police for a crime that if they were adults would have been counted as a formal arrest.
 Unlike the rest of this dataset where juvenile is defined as being under the age of 18, these variables allow states to use their own definition of juvenile.
-So potentially the limit for who is a juvenile could be below the age of 18, and nothing in the data indicates when this is so - you’d have to check each state to see their definition and if it changed over time.
+So potentially the limit for who is a juvenile could be below the age of 18, and nothing in the data indicates when this is so - you would have to check each state to see their definition and if it changed over time.
 There is no breakdown by crime so this gives you the outcomes for juveniles arrested for all crimes in that agency.
 Please note that the number of juveniles in other variables and the number here do not always line up, which is a mix of underreporting of this variable, arrests for other jurisdictions are not counted as an arrest in the above variables, and different age definitions for who is a juvenile.
 A juvenile may potentially get multiple referrals, such as being released and then later referred to court.
 But in this data only the initial referral is included.
+It is also unclear - and likely determined by a particular agency’s policy - what is reported when there are multiple initial referrals.
 Below are the five potential outcomes and definitions of each:

 • Handled within department and released